Enrich Your Future 01: The Determinants of the Risk and Return of Stocks and Bonds

 Larry Swedroe

 In this episode of Enrich Your Future, Andrew and Larry Swedroe discuss Larry’s new book, Enrich Your Future: The Keys to Successful Investing.
-The book is a collection of stories Larry has developed over the 30+ years he’s been trying to help investors.
-Larry is the head of financial and economic research at Buckingham Wealth Partners.
+The book is a collection of stories that Larry has developed over the 30 years to help investors as the head of financial and economic research at Buckingham Wealth Partners.
 You can learn more about Larry’s Worst Investment Ever story on Ep645: Beware of Idiosyncratic Risks.

 Larry deeply understands the world of academic research and investing, especially risk.
 Today, Andrew and Larry discuss Chapter 01: The Determinants of the Risk and Return of Stocks and Bonds.